yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 covers both cases honestly, since an unclaimed device may equally be one macOS supports with no kext at all.

+## Graphics

+`data/gpu.toml` is built by `tools/gputable.py` from Dortania's GPU Buyers Guide.
+The AMD pages state support card by card with the PCI device id beside each, so those tables are parsed - 59 cards, with the boot argument each family needs, `agdpmod=pikera` for Navi and `radpg=15` for the older ones.
+NVIDIA and Intel state support by family in prose, so those are family rules carrying the sentence they rest on.

+Intel integrated graphics are keyed on the **CPU generation**, not the adapter name.
+The guide writes "UHD Graphics for 12th Gen Intel Processors" where Windows reports "UHD Graphics 770", and bridging that gap by string matching is how a wrong answer gets stated confidently.
+Detection already works the generation out, so it is used instead.

+The advice then follows one rule:

+* supported card - say so, add the boot arguments its family needs
+* unsupported card - say so, and offer the integrated GPU **only if there is one and it is itself supported**.
+Where there is an iGPU whose support could not be determined, say that rather than claiming there is no fallback.
+Name a card that would work either way.

+`tools/gpu.py` run on its own prints the verdict for a set of worked examples.

 ## Adding the network kexts

 `setup.py` offers two ways to add what it found, because both are reasonable: